cnabio/signy/README.md

 `signy --tlscacert root-ca.crt push -i [image]`

 This command is nearly identical to the docker CLI command `docker push` when the environment variable `DOCKER_CONTENT_TRUST=1` and `DOCKER_CONTENT_TRUST_SERVER=[server:4443]` are set.
-In addition to signing the digest, we additionally push the in-toto metadata to the trust server just like `signy sign` does.
+In addition to signing the digest, we require in-toto metadata to push to the trust server.
+Unlike `signy sign` where the in-toto metadata is optional, it is required for `signy push`.

-To pull and image and verify it's digest SHA:
+To pull an image and verify it's digest SHA and in-toto metadata:

 `signy --tlscacert root-ca.crt pull -i [image]`

-This will pull the image from the registry, verify it's digest against what is stored in notary, and verify it's in-toto metadata that was pulled down from TUF.
+This will pull the image from the registry, verify it's digest against what is stored in TUF/Notary, and verify the in-toto metadata that was pulled down from TUF/Notary.

 ### Tearing down